 Pitfalls to Avoid When Using Payroll Outsourcing Services

-Don’t Cancel Your Existing Service Before You Have Year-End Data
+Don’t Cancel Existing Service Before Securing Year-end Data

-It sounds like a no-brainer, but imagine you decide to change vendors in November.
+It sounds like a no-brainer, but imagine if you decide to change vendors in November.
 If you cancel your existing service prior to year-end, you may have trouble getting tax documents out after the first of the year.
-Before you change over payroll, make sure you have all the data you need out of the old system.
+Before you change payroll services, make sure you have all of the data you need out of the old system.

 Don’t Hire an Unqualified Bookkeeper or Accountant

 Vet the business or person you’re outsourcing to; make sure that they haven’t had any legal action against them.
 Look at online reviews.
 Ask for references.
 Run a background check.
-You’re giving this person or vendor direct access to your business accounts and confidential employee data, such as SSNs, birthdates, and checking account routing numbers.
+You’re giving this person or vendor direct access to your business accounts and confidential employee data, such as Social Security numbers, birth dates, and checking account routing numbers.

 Don’t Forget to Put Controls in Place